HellJumperHU/SQETrainingJSTask1/README.md

 ?
-A project named "webdriverchromeandfirefox" was detected at "C:\Projects\WKDE\SQE\MenteeTraining\WebdriverChromeAndFirefox", correct?
+A project named "webdriverchromeandfirefox" was detected at ".....path....", correct?
 Yes

 ?
 What type of testing would you like to do?
 E2E Testing - of Web or Mobile Applications